webeet-io/_onboarding/Day 1/9- 🔀 Learn Git.md

 It’s interactive, beginner-safe, and will give you exactly what you need to be confident working in GitHub.
 Take it seriously—this is a **must-have skill** in today’s tech world.

 This course is **completely free** and does **not require any tracking or payments**.
 Just make sure to select the **free tier**, which gives you full access to everything you need for onboarding and beyond—no upgrades necessary.

+---

+### 🔭 Next Steps

+After you go through the git tutorial, you have officially finished Day #1 at webeet.io, congraz! 🎉

+Nothing else to do.

+Your lead will invite you to the opening session of day #2 where you will start diving deeper into the technical aspects of your domain.
+All you need to do after finished the git tutorial (above) is to show up for day #2.

+Welcome to the team, and we will see you on day #2 ⚡️